chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/renovate/index.md

 ### Validate Renovate configuration

-If you find Renovate is not working as expected then try running in debug mode and/or dumping the resolved configuration.
+If Renovate isn't working as expected, try running it in debug mode and/or dumping the resolved configuration.

 For example:
 ```